felixlopz/hubrise-test-task/content/developers/en/integration-guide.md

 **Main suggestions**

-- Push your local orders to HubRise to benefit from all your integrated apps.
+- Send local orders with `POST /location/orders` requests, to benefit from all integrated apps.
 - See [Encoding Orders](#encoding-orders) for other suggestions on how to encode the payload.